splunk/observability-workshop/content/en/rum/showcase.md

 ## 1. URL of RUM enabled Online Boutique

 As discussed in the previous section we are going to use an Online Boutique running on the a RUM host.
-If you're participating in a RUM only workshop after you recieved the RUM instance URL, you can continue to Section 4: [Using the Online Botique to generate load on your system](../showcase/#2-using-the-online-boutique-to-generate-load-on-your-system) as the system your going to use is already prepared.
+If you're participating in a RUM only workshop after you recieved the RUM instance URL, you can continue to Section 4: [Using the Online Boutique to generate load on your system](../showcase/#4-using-the-online-boutique-to-generate-load-on-your-system) as the system your going to use is already prepared.

 ## 2. Obtain RUM Access Token